 JPA Query Structure (JPQL / Criteria)

-The syntax of the Java Persistence Query Language (JPQL) is very similar to the syntax of SQL.
-Having an SQL-like syntax in JPA queries is an important advantage because SQL is a very powerful query language and many developers are already familiar with it.
+The syntax of the Jakarta Persistence Query Language (JPQL) is similar to SQL.
+This is a key advantage because SQL is a powerful query language, and many developers are already familiar with it.

-The main difference between SQL and JPQL is that SQL works with relational database tables, records and fields, whereas JPQL works with Java classes and objects.
-For example, a JPQL query can retrieve and return entity objects rather than just field values from database tables, as with SQL.
-That makes JPQL more object oriented friendly and easier to use in Java.
+The main difference between SQL and JPQL is that SQL operates on relational database tables, while JPQL operates on Java classes and objects.
+For example, a JPQL query can retrieve entities, unlike SQL, which returns only field values from database tables.
+This makes JPQL more object-oriented and easier to use in Java applications.

 JPQL Query Structure

-As with SQL, a JPQL SELECT query also consists of up to 6 clauses in the following format:
+Like SQL, a JPQL SELECT query consists of up to six clauses in the following format:

 SELECT ...
 FROM ...
 [WHERE ...]
 [GROUP BY ...
 [HAVING ...]]
 [ORDER BY ...]

-The first two clauses, SELECT and FROM are required in every retrieval query (update and delete queries have a slightly different form).
-The other JPQL clauses, WHERE, GROUP BY, HAVING and ORDER BY are optional.
+The SELECT and FROM clauses are required in every query that retrieves data; update and delete queries have a slightly different structure.
+The other JPQL clauses--WHERE, GROUP BY, HAVING, and ORDER BY are optional.

 The structure of JPQL DELETE and UPDATE queries is simpler: